 All casino and Liquor Mart employees take social responsibility training.
 Liquor vendors, beer vendors and VLT site staff receive social responsibility training through the LGA.
 Lottery retailers are trained on selling responsibly.

-$7.7 million in funding provided to the Addictions Foundation of Manitoba for addictions and research in 2017/18.
+$5.1 million in funding provided to the Addictions Foundation of Manitoba for addictions awareness, treatment and evaluation in 2018/19.